kikikita/GameHub/README.md

 ## What’s Next?

 We've already published the project on [Hugging Face Spaces](https://huggingface.co/spaces/Agents-MCP-Hackathon/LLMGameHub) and continue its development by adding new genres and improving music generation.
-A demo of the project is available [here](https://youtu.be/pQfP9lA1QUM).
+A demo of the project is available on [youtube](https://youtu.be/pQfP9lA1QUM).

 ## Conclusion